30 Easter Craft & Activities Ideas for Kids

 Easter is celebrated every year to mark the joyous occasion of the resurrection of Jesus Christ.
 Keeping with the fervour and cheer of the day, the symbols of Easter are also happy and reminiscent of spring.
 This year, get some of this joy home simply by putting together some art and craft supplies, coupled with a lot of creativity.

-Whether your child is most fascinated with the bunnies (as mischievous as he is!), the ladybirds, or the good old Easter eggs, we have something for children that they will absolutely love!
+Whether your child is most fascinated with the bunnies (as mischievous as he is!), the ladybirds, or the good old Easter eggs, we have something for children that they will absolutely love, incorporating exciting easter crafts for kids and engaging easter activities for kids!

 Easter Craft Activities for Toddlers

 1. Ladybird Eggs

 Get some plastic eggs and poster paint.
 Keep the eggs in a sitting position and help your kids paint them a vibrant shade of red and black, as shown.
 As real as life and among the easy to make Easter crafts!

 2. Play Dough Bunnies

 This adorable scene of two bunny friends munching carrots in the park is perfectly possible using play dough.
 Get your hands dirty assisting your child with this craft, and then leave it to dry.
 Your guests will admire it for hours in the end, to say nothing of the fun you will have!

 3. Easter Sock Bunny

 This craft idea is easy-to-make, super-cute, and uses all those lonely socks you’d never know what to do with!
 Fill a sock with some rice, and tie rubber bands to create a head – one on the neck and one at the top of the head.
 Cut felt in the shapes of the eyes, nose and teeth, and glue them onto your new little friend.
 Add a little pompom for that little round tail!

 4. Paper Plate Easter Bunnies